RTippin/messenger/README.md

 - Message reactions, replies, edits, and deletion.
 - Group thread chat-bots.
 [Bot addon][link-messenger-bots]
 - Friends, Search, and Online status systems.
-- Provider, group thread, and bot avatars.
+- Provider avatars, group thread avatars, and bot avatars.
 - Underlying calling system you can extend.
 - Group thread invitation links (like discord).
 - All actions are protected behind policies.
-- Scheduled commands for automation cleanup and checks.
+- Scheduled commands for automated cleanup and checks.
 - Queued jobs fired from our event subscribers.
 - Most features can be toggled at runtime using our `Messenger` facade.
+- `MessengerComposer` facade allows you to have easy access to our core actions anywhere within your own app, such as sending messages, images, reactions, and more.
+- You can implement or extend your own `BroadcastDriver`, `VideoDriver`, and `FriendDriver`, simply by binding your classes into the container.
 - Optional extra payload when sending messages to allow custom json to be stored with the message.

 ### Upcoming for v2